 Ingredients

-- 1.5 cups gluten free flour (I use a 1:1 gf flour with xanthan gum)
+- 1.5 cups multipurpose gluten free flour (I use a gluten free multipurpose flour with xanthan gum already in it)

-- ¼ cup cocoa powder (I use Dutch or Natural Unsweetened)
+- ¼ cup cocoa powder (I use natural unsweetened)

 - 1 teaspoon baking soda